kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

   - Feature gate name: `CPUManagerPolicyAlphaOptions`
   - Components depending on the feature gate: `kubelet`
 - [X] Change the kubelet configuration to set a `CPUManager` policy of `static` and a `CPUManager` policy option of `strict-cpu-reservation`
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-No -- removing /var/lib/kubelet/cpu\_manager\_state and restarting kubelet are required.
+Yes -- removing /var/lib/kubelet/cpu\_manager\_state and restarting kubelet are required.

 ###### Does enabling the feature change any default behavior?

 Yes.
-Reserved CPU cores for system usage will be strictly used for system daemons and interrupt processing no longer available for workloads.
+Reserved CPU cores will be strictly used for system daemons and interrupt processing no longer available for workloads.

 The feature is only enabled when all following conditions are met:
 1. The `CPUManagerPolicyAlphaOptions` feature gate must be enabled